Farihal/MSc-course-project-on-PV-System-design/All Calculations.md

 ## PV array Sizing
 ![Panel Sizing](panel.PNG "Panel Sizing")

 Since the lattitude is below 25 degrees , for fixed tilt angle solar panels, the tilt angle= lattitude of the location times 0.87 =  23.2866 * 0.87 = 20.25 degrees.
+More information about tilt angles can be found [here](https://www.solarpaneltilt.com/)

 We select some arbitrary values to complete the following calculations-